redspectrum/flask_rest/README.md

 ## Implementation

-This project is implemented usinf Flask, and is a REST API for a store.
+This project is implemented using Flask, and is a REST API for a store.